griffitp12/shopping-list/README.md

-This app was created during my time as students at Code Chrysalis
+This app was created during my time as a student at Code Chrysalis

 # Shopping List -  a simple, fullstack shopping list tool.